Causality of higher-spin interactions on the (A)dS lightcone, with application to the static patch: Comparing coupling constants between the Fronsdal and lightcone formalisms

 \section{Comparing coupling constants between the Fronsdal and lightcone formalisms}

 In this Appendix, we derive the scaling constant $a$ in the proportionality \eqref{eq:c_proportionality} between the chiral cubic couplings of different helicities.
 We do this for the case of type-A HS gravity, by comparing to its holographic dual -- the free $O(N)$ vector model.
-It is sufficient to consider the case $(h_1,h_2,h_3)=(0,0,\pm s)$, and to focus on the highest-derivative terms (equivalently, the flat limit, or the large-$z$ limit).
-In this sector, the lightcone Lagrangian to cubic order is given by \eqref{eq:action},\eqref{eq:p}-\eqref{eq:L_cubic},\eqref{eq:c_proportionality}-\eqref{eq:Q_V_limit} as:
+It is sufficient to consider vertices of the form $(h_1,h_2,h_3)=(0,0,\pm s)$, and to focus on the highest-derivative terms (equivalently, the flat limit, or the large-$z$ limit).